- <div style="background-image:url(/live/image/gid/59/width/1600/height/300/crop/1/29922_neuroscience_brains_header_2.rev.1450299792.png)"/>

 Who can participate?

 Any high school/home-school science-enthusiasts and from grades 9 to 12 is eligible to compete in The Chicago Brain Bee.
 We encourage family, friends, teachers and other classmates to support participants and join them in the competition.
+(Please note: there is a cap of 15 students per school; previous Chicago Brain or other Brain Bee winners cannot participate in the Chicago Brain Bee.)

 How can you prepare?